 IPPF EN is even more outraged over allegations that life-saving action was not taken due to the doctor invoking the conscience clause.
 We deeply sympathise with Valentina’s family and friends at the tragic loss of life.

 On September 29, Valentina was hospitalised in Catania, Sicily, after she experienced an early cervical dilation.
-She remained stable until it was revealed that one of the foetuses had serious difficulties in breathing.
+She remained stable until it was revealed that serious respiratory issues were present in one of the foetuses.
 According to her family, the doctor said: “while the foetus is still alive, I am not intervening.”

 Given the gravity of Valentina’s situation, the medical staff should have intervened immediately, yet the doctor waited until he could no longer hear a heartbeat, not once but twice, the legal file states.
 Valentina’s condition deteriorated rapidly overnight and she contracted an infection.
 She died two days later of septicaemia on October 16 at Cannizzaro Hospital.
 She was just 32-years-old.

 Valentina’s family has since appointed a lawyer who has denounced both the doctor and the hospital.
 According to reports, all the doctors who were on duty from the first day of her hospitalisation until her death are under investigation, and the Ministry of Health has sent inspectors to the hospital.